yameguchi/simplify/README.md

     Store user information securely
   </li>
 </ul>
+I have looked into each issues, and have began implementing solutions in other projects.

 ### Key take aways
 Prior to this project, I had no web-development or data science experience.
 However, within three months, I was able to create a functioning product that applies both.
 Although not perfect, I learned many valuable lessons that I can apply to future projects.
 The following are my key take-aways: